 In September 2013, Marleen Schantz lost her battle with cancer.
 She is remembered and loved by the hundreds of farriers that came to her horseshoeing supply store.

-Bob and Marleen’s niece Charlene Mahood now manages the Farrier Supply business, which has a solid reputation with local farriers and supply dealers across the country.
+Marleen’s niece Charlene Mahood now manages the Farrier Supply business, which has a solid reputation with local farriers and supply dealers across the country.
 With complete shipping facilities, the Spanish Lake Blacksmith Shop offers nationwide farrier supply service.

 Several items from the old shop, including hardware and tie rings forged by Jake Wilhelm, are kept and cherished at the new shop.
 They remain fond mementos of 138 years of blacksmithing history.